chiral-carbon/rj722.github.io/_posts/2019-05-22-freedom-of-speech.md

 ## What can we do?

 [In the words of Ravish Kumar][ravish] (one of the handful journalists
-{% sidenote 'sn-id-himmat' "Himmat, a magazine, edited by Rajmohan Gandhi, maintained independence despite State repression [when Emergency was imposed during 1975] serves as a means of great inspiration for today's journalists, to find ways to resist corporate control and to tell readers the truth.
+{% sidenote 'sn-id-himmat' "Himmat, a magazine, edited by Rajmohan Gandhi, which maintained independence despite State repression [when Emergency was imposed during 1975] serves as a means of great inspiration for today's journalists, to find ways to resist corporate control and to tell readers the truth.
 [Read complete story][himmat]" %}
 who haven't yet forgotten what journalism is and and still have the courage to raise the right questions):